Key Dates & Timings

 By modern ultra running standards these are not huge distances individually but please do not underestimate the cumulative difficulty AND bear in mind that much of the route is across wild, remote and totally trackless ground.
 It is very rough underfoot.
 In 2012, one seasoned 100-mile ultra runner stated that any day of the Dragon's Back Race™ was tougher than any of the 100 milers he'd done... and he's done over 100 of them!

-Finally, it is worth noting that these distances and height gains are based on the optimal route choice learnt from significant experience on the ground and considerable time spent planning and testing various route options; it is easy to run further and many competitors do.
+Finally, it is worth noting that these distances and height gains are based on the optimal route choice learnt from significant experience on the ground and considerable time spent planning and testing various route options; it is easy to run further and many participants do.

 Following the Route